 Are your kitchen counters drowning in junk mail and kids’ art?
-Learn how to declutter paperwork and stop paper clutter before it starts with three easy and inexpensive methods.
+Learn how to stop paper clutter before it starts with three easy and inexpensive methods.

 What could possibly elevate your anxiety more than a two-foot-tall pile of naked Barbie dolls in your living room, or the remains of a Lego project gone awry in front of your stove?